 - Put the baking sheets into the fridge for about 1 hour (or in the freezer for 30 minutes or more).
 Meanwhile heat the oven at 375F.
 Bake the cookies for 15 minutes.

 Thank you so much Roxana for the wonderful cookie recipe!
 The Japanese love sweets with green tea and I’m a big fan of anything green tea.
 I’m happy to have this cookie recipe in my lifetime recipe collection, Just One Cookbook.
-I hope everyone enjoys this recipe and please say hello to Roxana at her lovely website, A little bit of everything.
+I hope everyone enjoys this recipe and please say hello to Roxana at her lovely website, A little bit of everything (now a trEATs affair).
 See you THIS FRIDAY for the Restaurant Review!